YasserElgammal/tasks-management/README.md

 - User Management: The app allows you to create users with different roles.
 You can assign roles to users based on their responsibilities within the organization.

-- Task Creation: Admin can create tasks and specify a due date for each task.
+- Task Creation: The admin can create tasks and specify a due date for each task.
 This helps in organizing and prioritizing tasks effectively.

-- Task Assignment: Tasks can be assigned to specific employee.
+- Task Assignment: Tasks can be assigned to specific employees.
 By assigning tasks to individuals, you can ensure clear ownership and streamline task distribution.

 - Task Completion: Users can mark tasks as complete once they finish working on them.
 This provides a visual indicator of the progress made on each task.